 - It is normal practice in Malaysia to have the secretarial office as registered office of the company.

 Accounts and Audit

-- Every company is required to prepare its accounts and to be audited by approved auditors in Malaysia every year.
+- An active company is required to prepare its accounts and to be audited by approved auditors in Malaysia every year.

 - A company must appoint one or more auditors who must be approved auditors in Malaysia.

-- This audited accounts is required to be lodged with SSM, together with the Annual Returns (see below)
+- This audited accounts is required to be lodged with SSM within 30 days from the date of circulation to shareholders.